dfrtz/huereka/uhuereka/README.md

 # uHuereka

-uHuereka (pronounced Micro-Huereka) is a miniature version of Huereka designed for MicroPython.
+uHuereka (pronounced Micro-Huereka) is a miniaturized version of Huereka designed for MicroPython.
 It is designed to run on microcontrollers with low memory, CPU, etc., and only contains minimal features compared to the full size library.

+### READ THIS NOTICE BEFORE CONTINUING

+> **CAUTION: Improper grounding, voltage, and other interactions with electricity, can cause personal injury or damage to your surroundings.
+By using this guide you agree to take proper precautions and assume full responsibility.**

-#### Table Of Contents
+### Table Of Contents

 * [Requirements](#requirements)
 * [Recommendations](#recommendations)